CORPORATE GOVERNANCE GUIDELINES

 In determining the independence of members of the Human Resources Committee who are not affiliated with Woodbridge, the Board shall also consider all factors specifically relevant to determining whether the director has a relationship to the Corporation that is material to that director's ability to be independent from management in connection with the duties of a Human Resources Committee member, including, but not limited to, the source of the director's compensation and whether the director is affiliated with the Corporation.

 The Audit Committee, Corporate Governance Committee and the Human Resources Committee are each chaired by a director who is selected by the Board on the recommendation of the Corporate Governance Committee.
 The chair of each committee is responsible for determining the agenda, frequency and conduct of committee meetings.
 The Board maintains a position description for the committee chairs.

 Each committee has its own charter that sets out its responsibilities and duties, qualifications for membership, procedures for committee member removal and appointment and reporting to the Board.
-On an annual basis, each committee’s charter is reviewed by both the committee itself and the Corporate Governance Committee and is also reviewed and approved by the Board.
+On an annual basis, each committee's charter is reviewed by both the committee itself and the Corporate Governance Committee and an update regarding the annual review is provided to the Board.
 Copies of each charter are posted on the Thomson Reuters website.

 - BOARD AND COMMITTEE MEETINGS

 Board meetings are scheduled in advance at appropriate intervals throughout the year.
 In addition to regularly scheduled Board meetings, additional Board meetings may be called upon proper notice at any time to address specific needs of Thomson Reuters.
 The Board may also take action from time to time by unanimous written consent.
 A Board meeting may be called by the Chairman, any Deputy Chairman, the Chief Executive Officer or any two directors.